 This week, world-renowned climate physicist Professor Myles Allen delivered a thought-provoking lecture at Gresham College titled “Does Net Zero Mean the End of Livestock Agriculture?”
 His answer: no — provided we get the science, and the metrics, right.

-In a clear, data-backed presentation, Professor Allen challenged the widespread assumption that methane from livestock farming must be eliminated in a net zero world.
 Instead, he argued that this narrative is based on outdated climate metrics and a misunderstanding of how different greenhouse gases behave.

 Allen’s work is based on the fact that not all greenhouse gases are created equal.
 Unlike carbon dioxide (CO₂), which can remain in the atmosphere for centuries, methane breaks down in about a decade.